-The separation agreement represents an invaluable tool by which matrimonial disputes may be fairly and equitably settled by the mutual consent of the parties without the need of contested litigation.
+The separation agreements represents an invaluable tool by which matrimonial disputes may be fairly and equitably settled by the mutual consent of the parties without the need of contested litigation.
 It is truly a versatile device, capable of accomplishing a multiplicity of purposes.

 One of the first things you will want to address, of course, is whether one spouse will need to make payments to the other during the separation.
 That could be because there are children who need to be supported, one spouse is a stay-at-home parent or makes significantly less money than the other.
 If the couple owns a residence together, who will remain in the residence?
 Who will be responsible for paying the mortgage, utilities, etc?